Looking to make some healthy food swaps, but don’t know where to begin?

 Healthy Food Swap:

 I strongly encourage you to eat grass-fed meat and pasture-raised chickens from smaller family farms if you can.
-If you balk at the cost, than eat less of it.
+If it’s too expensive for you, then eat less of it.
 We could all eat less meat anyway.

 In fact think of food as a condiment, and not the main part of the meal.